• Skip to primary navigation

 Most couples therapy is built on neurotypical patterns.

-Or that “I feel” statements assume real-time emotional awareness, which can be a challenge for neurodivergent people who can’t access or articulate emotions on demand — especially during conflict.
+Or that “I feel” statements assume real-time emotional awareness, which can be a challenge for neurodivergent women who can’t access or articulate emotions on demand (especially during conflict or when in shutdown – which is not a choice she’s making, by the way.
+It’s just what automatically happens when her nervous system is overwhelmed and she goes into a protective state.)

-Neurodivergent brains work differently — and different doesn’t mean disordered.
+Neurodivergent brains work differently.
+Different doesn’t mean disordered.

 I built my practice around a simple belief: your brain isn’t broken.
-It has superpowers and challenges, and both deserve support.
+It has strengths and challenges, and both deserve support.
 The goal isn’t to make you neurotypical.
-It’s to find strategies that work with your wiring — not against it.
+It’s to find strategies that work with your wiring (not try to “fix” you into being someone else.)

 I bring 20+ years of experience in mental health and wellness, including a background in fitness and nutrition coaching.
 I know that the brain and body are deeply connected, and I bring that whole-person perspective into our work together.